IvoLimmen/code_swarm/Resume.md

  * Multiple languages (Java and Python)
  * Bad use of OO (looked more like structs)
  * Presentation, configuration and XML parsing is all in one object.
- * Technically ok product, bad code
+ * Technically OK product, bad code

 ## What is a technical resume? ##